matthew-rollitt/maya_python/README.md

-This is an free to use python + maya code unless you currenlty in mddn311 then please contact.
+This is an free to use python + maya code unless you currenlty in mddn311 then please contact me.
 It does many cool things including lerping between 2 vectors.
 Examples of generated images can be found @ http://www.matthewrollitt.com/experments3D.html .tweet me @matthewrollitt